bhavay1998/sql_ecomm_analytics/README.md

 ### Interim Growth Report
 Analyzed how the business is doing in the first 8 months of its operations, to help the CEO prepare for the board meeting:
 - `gsearch` sessions and orders increased steadily month over month, confirming it as the primary growth channel.
-- Nonbrand campaigns account for the majority of Gsearch session and order volume, while brand traffic also shows consistent growth.
+- `nonbrand` campaigns account for the majority of `gsearch` session and order volume, while `brand` traffic also shows consistent growth.
-- Rising 'brand' driven sessions and orders indicate increasing user awareness and intent.
+- Rising `brand` driven sessions and orders indicate increasing user awareness and intent.
-- Desktop traffic generates most sessions and orders, but mobile sessions and orders also increased over time despite bid increases applied only to desktop.
+- `desktop` traffic generates most sessions and orders, but `mobile` sessions and orders also increased over time despite bid increases applied only to `desktop`.
 - Gsearch produces the highest session volume, followed by bsearch and then direct traffic; all channels show sustained growth.
 - Growth in direct-source sessions indicates increasing organic brand recognition where business isn't relying on paid channels.
 - Session to order conversion rate in Nov 2012 is 38% higher than in Mar 2012, alongside 578% session growth and 835% order growth.